reading

 We understand that reading is about much more than simply decoding words on a page and believe that children need to engage in active discussion where they co-construct meaning from a text in order to develop the comprehension skills they need to effectively engage with and understand a text.
 We teach these skills through high quality, regular and carefully planned shared and guided reading experiences.

-In EYFS and KS1 these are likely to be small group sessions.
-The children will be supported to read a book up to three times in school, each time with a slightly different focus.
-Initially the group will focus on the vocabulary and developing reading fluency, before moving on to focus on the content of the book, developing the children’s comprehension skills using carefully focussed questions.
+Reading whether it be individual, group or whole class will focus on the acquisition of vocabulary and developing reading fluency, before moving on to focus on the content of the book, developing the children’s comprehension skills using carefully focussed questions.

 In KS2 whole class guided reading sessions are taught four days a week.
 The structure is the same each week.
 On Day One the class novel is recapped with comprehension questions focusing on authorial intent and a PSHE question.
 On Day Two and Day Three a shorter linked text will be used with a focus on retrieval and inference.
 These texts are varied and will include fiction, non-fiction, songs and poems.
 They will link to a specific foundation topic for the week or a theme from the class novel.
 Day Four goes back to the class novel with a focus on predication and summarising.
 New key reading objectives will also be taught and practised during Day Two and Three. .